elicia4/linux_notes/tools/aur.md

     vim PKGBUILD

-If you see something terrible inside the file (like `rm -rf /`) inside your package build, you should not install it.
-It is probably never the case, but it's a good idea to get into a mindset of always reading a script before executing it (or at least skimming through it).
+If you see something terrible(like `rm -rf /`) inside your package build, you should not install it.
+It is probably never the case, but it's a good idea to get into the mindset of always reading a script before executing it (or at least skimming through it).

 To build you might want to install a few dependancies first: